 - VR Counselor-Level Resolution: This is the preferred and primary method for resolving disputes, as most disputed issues can be resolved through communication between the VR Counselor and the consumer. - VR District Administrator Consultation: If a consumer feels unable to resolve a dispute directly with their VR Counselor, a Supervisory Consultation may be requested.
-The supervisor will review the case record and speak with both the VR Counselor and the consumer (separately and/or together) to see if a reasonable solution can be reached. - Client Assistance Program (CAP): CAP provides information and assistance to consumers seeking or receiving VR services under the Rehabilitation Act, including assistance in pursuing administrative, legal, and other appropriate remedies by -- - Explaining rights and responsibilities; - Helping consumers communicate concerns; - Giving information about the VR program and services; - Explaining DVI policies and procedures; - Providing advocacy when a service has been denied or if consumers are unhappy with a service provided;
+The VR District Administrator will review the case record and speak with both the VR Counselor and the consumer (separately and/or together) to see if a reasonable solution can be reached. - Client Assistance Program (CAP): CAP provides information and assistance to consumers seeking or receiving VR services under the Rehabilitation Act, including assistance in pursuing administrative, legal, and other appropriate remedies by -- - Explaining rights and responsibilities; - Helping consumers communicate concerns; - Giving information about the VR program and services; - Explaining DVI policies and procedures; - Providing advocacy when a service has been denied or if consumers are unhappy with a service provided; - Arranging for legal services when necessary to represent consumers in a formal appeal; and - Providing information about employment rights under the Americans with Disabilities Act.